linroger/Wealth-of-Nations/Financial Markets and Institutions/I- Introduction to Financial Markets and Intermediation/Class 1-Introduction to Financial Markets and Intermediation/Class Note 1 Borrower-Lender conflicts and implied agency problems.md

 This does not mean that firms"want" to go bankrupt.
 Instead, it is a statement about debt capacity.
 If the leverage ratio gets too high, then these perverse incentive effects of debt increase.
 This can lead the firm to tilt its decisions toward excessively risky projects,with a lower net present value.
 Potential bondholders can put themselves into the owner's shoes, and take this into account when deciding what interest rate to charge on the bond.
 The lender can predict what the borrower will do, but there is a problem because the lender cannot directly observe the project choice.
 What is the debt capacity of the firm?
 What is the highest face value, F, that the borrower prefers project 1?

-The borrower's equity payoff from Project 1 with debt of face F is:
+The borrower's equity payoff from Project 1 and 2 with debt of face F is:
 ```latex
 \begin{document}
 \renewcommand{\arraystretch}{1.5} % Adjust the height for better spacing